aljawaid/KanboardSupport/README.md

 Features
 -------------

-- User Configuration
+- **User Configuration**
- - Displays basic settings about the logged in user which may be useful to support professionals
+  - Displays basic settings about the logged in user (including user ID, IP address and browser details) which may be useful to support professionals
-- Application Information
+- **Application Information**
   - Displays Kanboard name, version and (if admin user) direct link to GitHub releases for Kanboard